Skip to content

 The League of Women Voters of Vermont Education Fund was established in July 1998 with seed money from the generous bequest of longstanding member, Elizabeth (Niki) Keyes of Montpelier.
 Founding Board of Directors were Marge Gaskins, Sonja Schuyler and Mary von Ziegesar.

 The Education Fund is a 501 (c)(3) charitable organization dedicated to engaging and strengthening Vermonters’ knowledge of and participation in government.
 The Fund conducts voter service, citizen education, and programs that increase understanding of key community policy issues.
-Educational materials include Voting In Vermont brochures, an overview of voting process in Vermont, available in five languages (English, Chinese, Nepali, Somali and Swahili).
+Educational materials include brochures Voting In Vermont, an overview of the voting process in Vermont, available in five languages (English, Chinese, Nepali, Somali and Swahili), and Non-US Citizen Voting in Vermont.
 Email league@lwvofvt.org for your free copy.
 Former publications, Vermont Citizens’ Guide to Government in Vermont and A Walk Through the Legislative Process are in the process of being updated and will be available in pdf format on our website for self-printing.

 In addition to sponsoring candidate forums and publishing educational materials related to political process, the Education Fund presents scholarships to Vermont high school seniors in recognition of achievement and community involvement.